 T 020 7976 3924

-Patrick joined the Sport and Recreation Alliance in April 2012 and is the Communications Officer.
-He is helping to effectively deliver the Sport and Recreation Alliance’s communications strategy across the organisation and to its members.
+David joined the Sport and Recreation Alliance in 2014 and is the Communications Officer.
+His role is to help deliver and promote the Sport and Recreation Alliance’s communications strategy to it's members and wider audience through their digital channels.

 T 020 7976 3927